GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Gradient tracking with adaptive momentum estimation

-We now state the convergence properties of the proposed \algo/ algorithm in terms of dynamic regret.
-To this end, we start by posing some regularity requirements on problem~\eqref{pb:problem}.
-We first make two assumptions regarding each $f_{i,t}$. \begin{assumption}[Lipschitz continuous gradients] The functions $f_{i,t}$ have $L$-Lipschitz continuous gradients for all $i$ and $t$. \end{assumption} \begin{assumption}[Strong convexity] The functions $f_{i,t}$ are $q$-strongly convex for all $i$ and $t$. \end{assumption} The following assumption concerns the time-varying structure of the optimization problem. \begin{assumption}[Bounded variations] There exist two positive constants $\eta$ and $\zeta$ such that, for all $t$, it holds
+We now state some regularity requirements on problem~\eqref{pb:problem}.
+We first make two assumptions regarding each $\fitm$. \begin{assumption}[Lipschitz continuous gradients] The functions $\fitm$ have $L$-Lipschitz continuous gradients for all $i \in \set$ and $t \ge 0$. \end{assumption} \begin{assumption}[Strong convexity] The functions $\fitm$ are $\mu$-strongly convex for all $i \in \set$ and $t \ge 0$. \end{assumption} We point out that, in light of Assumption~\ref{assumption:strong}, the minimizer $\xstartm$ is unique for all $t\ge 0$.
+Finally, the following characterizes the communication structure. \begin{assumption}[Network Structure] The weighted graph $\GG$ is connected with doubly stochastic matrix $\mathcal{W}$ stochastic. \end{assumption} In order to analyze \algo/, we rewrite it into an aggregate form.
+Given the variables $\{\xitm\}_{i=1}^N$, we define $\xtm \triangleq \col(\x_{1}^{t}, \dots, \x_{N}^{t})$ and their average as $\avgxtm \triangleq \frac{1}{N}\sum_{i=1}^N \xitm$.
+Similar definitions apply to the quantities $\mtm, \vtm, \dtm, \gtm, \stm$ and their averages $\avgmtm, \avgvtm, \avgdtm, \avgstm$.
+With these definitions at hand, \algo/ can be rephrased from a global perspective as